yuan9778/Clockwork-Muscovy/README.md

 Clockwork Muscovy is a RPG game setting the background at University of Idaho (Moscow, Idaho) campus with a steampunk style.

-This repository includes all source codes but misses pics because of large file limitation of github.
+This repository includes all source codes but lacks other files (maps...) because of large file limitation of github.

 **Skills used in programming:** c++, artificial intelligence (A* search...), 2D game collision detection, windows graphic API, object oriented programming.